Electromagnetic quasinormal modes of Schwarzschild-anti-de Sitter black holes: Bifurcations, spectral similarity, and exact solutions in the large black hole limit: Spectral similarity and independence

-In this section, we demonstrate that the spectrum is self-similar in the large black hole limit.
-This is, to the best of our knowledge, a newly-discovered symmetry of the spectrum which clarifies that the $\ell$-independence and the equal spacing of the spectrum are independent properties.
+We first demonstrate that the spectrum exhibits a property in the large black hole limit which we call spectral similarity.
+To the best of our knowledge, this is a newly discovered symmetry of the spectrum which clarifies that the $\ell$ independence and the equal spacing of the spectrum are independent properties.

 Let $\{\lambda_{n,l,\rho}\}$ be the spectrum of \eqref{eq:ReggeWheelerEMSAdS} for some $\ell$ and $\rho$, and let

 We find that for any pairs of $(\ell, \rho)$ and $(\ell', \rho')$ satisfying

 the two respective spectra are approximately equal,